/ HIGH SCHOOL STAFF

 I was born and raised in Naperville, Illinois, and am the youngest of a family of four.
-This past summer, my husband Elliot (who also teaches at the high school) and I got married in Holland and are now happily residing in Graafschap.
+My husband, Elliot, who also teaches at the high school, and I live just down the road in Graafschap.
 We both love HC, coaching, and our dogs, Maya and Red.

 It is my purpose and calling as a teacher to walk in faith with my students as well as my brothers and sisters in Christ.
 Being a part of a Christian education system allows us to pursue a learning that is ordered by Christ, where together we may realize and use our individual gifts and capacities in order to grow both the Kingdom of God and ourselves.
 I believe that learning a second or third language can only catalyze this process of better understanding the world and people around us in order to live well and faithfully.

 MR. SAM SPORTEL

 I graduated from Calvin College in December of 2007 with an Integrated Science major and Biology minor for secondary education.
 I then

 acted as a research assistant and science instructor for an NSF program for middle school students at Calvin College.
 I spent the year of 2008 working at Calvin College as a research associate in science education and I spent the summers of 2007 – 2010 researching the scientific reasoning strategies of middle school students.
 In 2013, I completed my masters program in curriculum and instruction with an emphasis in science education through Calvin College.

 My wife, Katie, is currently a stay at home mother with our three children Jack, Grace, and Chloe.
 We enjoy hiking, camping, and just generally being outdoors.
 One of our goals is to visit all the national parks in the United States.
 We currently live on the south side of Holland and are members of Providence Church.